-Join Oliver Schinkten for an in-depth discussion in this video Setting course homepage options, part of Up and Running with Canvas 2015.
+Join Oliver Schinkten for an in-depth discussion in this video Setting course homepage options, part of Learning Canvas 2015.

 - In Canvas, we do not have much control over the look or layout of the course.
 One area we do have control over, however, is the course home page.
 On the course home page, on the right-hand side, you will notice a button titled, Choose Home Page.
 If I click on this, several options arise.
 We can set our home page as the Course Activity Stream.
 The Course Activity Stream allows students to see assignments due, announcements, and other communication.
 The second option, titled Pages Front Page, allows you to customize your own course home page.